cr1901/yosys-experiments/clk2fflogic/multiclk/README.md

 The state transition function `|<mod>_t|` makes no reference to any particular clock in its implementation.
-By design, this means that each time step can only be written in terms of a single implicit clock (that will become equivalent to the `$global_clock`).
+By design, this means that each time step can only be written in terms of a single implicit clock- the `smt_clock`.

 If `multiclk` was _not_ specified, there are at least two cases to consider:
-1. Single clock domain- In this case, the single clock signal becomes equivalent to the `smt_clock`.
+1. *Single clock domain*- In this case, the single clock signal becomes equivalent to the `smt_clock`.
+A single clock domain's active edge being responsible for _all_ state transition doesn't contradict `|<mod>_t|`'s assumption that a single clock drives each component of the design state to its next value.

-2. Multiple clock domains- In this case, `write_smt2` will treat all clock domain active edge transitions as happening on each time step; all clocks at once become equivalent to the `smt_clock`.
-This will almost certainly undesirable behavior, as it is unlikely that logic in two separate clock domains will always have their state transitions trigger on each time step.
+2. *Multiple clock domains*- In this case, `write_smt2` will treat all clock domain active edge transitions as happening on each time step; all clocks active edges at once become equivalent to the `smt_clock`.
+   This will almost certainly undesirable behavior, as it is unlikely that logic in two separate clock domains will always have their state transitions trigger on each time step (or the same active edge, for that matter; that info is completely discarded from `smt_clock`!<sup>1</sup>).

    In the `multiclk.v` in particular, each bit of `counter_b`'s has a state transition function has which simply inverts the value of that particular bit.